MatheusRich/lana/README.md

 #### Input provided by ReadLine

-You can edit, undo, delete, search, etc. It has a colored output and the last evaluated expression is available in the alias `_`:
+You can edit, undo, delete, search, etc. It has a colored output, and the last evaluated expression is available in the alias `_`:

 ![lana-repl-gif](./docs/lana-repl.gif)